Archer House damage described as 'considerable,' crews remain on scene

-More than 16 hours after it started, Northfield firefighters on Friday morning continued to work to extinguish the last of a fire at Northfield's historic Archer House.
+More than 20 hours after it started, Northfield firefighters on Friday continued to work to extinguish the last of a fire at Northfield's historic Archer House.

 The iconic hotel, built along the east bank of the Cannon River more than 140 years ago, sustained considerable smoke and water damage, according to Northfield Fire Chief Gerry Franek.
 He noted firefighters have contained the fire to the hotel's fourth floor and were working to extinguish the last of the blaze.
 On Friday morning, a gaping hole was visible in the back portion of the Archer House.